 Why does my child have a cold?

 A cold is a mild but catching viral infection that is very common during the winter months.
-In the UK, adults generally catch 2 to 4 colds a year.
-However, because infants have little resistance to infections they can be unfortunate enough to suffer around 8 colds a year .
+In the UK, adults generally catch 2 to 3 colds a year.
+However, children can experience on average 5-8 colds per year.

 How do I know if my child has a cold?

 One of the most common first signs of a cold is a general feeling of being unwell.
 If your child has a cold, they may seem irritable and not their usual energetic selves.
 As the cold progresses your child may develop some of the following symptoms: Runny or blocked nose

 - Runny or blocked nose

 - Sometimes a cold can also trigger a fever (high temperature).

 How can I help my child recover from a cold?

 We all feel miserable when we have a cold and your child is no different.
 Although there is no cure for the common cold virus, there are ways you can help aid a speedier recovery.